The automated public toilet: modern convenience, or increasingly costly illusion of self cleaning toilets?

 - Modular floorplans because they can be infinitely adapted and customised to suit your specific building use with standard toilets, showers, changerooms, storerooms or even laundries and canteens.

-- A supplier who is able to provide a clear design, full scope and specification, and concrete pricing
+- A supplier who is able to provide a clear design, full specification, and firm pricing